 Because the montane vole does not have receptors for oxytocin or vasopressin in its brain, those chemicals have no effect, and they continue with their one-night stands.
 Other than those receptors, the two vole species are almost entirely the same in their physical makeup.

-For more information on love, dating and related topics, check out the links on the next page.
+For more information on love, dating and related topics, check out the links below.

 - Journal of Cross-Cultural Psychology: Cross-Cultural Aspects of Passionate Love

 - Centre for Psychology Resources: Social and Cultural

 - About.com: The Psychology of Love